-An appeal is a request from you, your representative, or your doctor if you disagree with a coverage or payment decision made by BCBSAZ Advantage.
-For example, you can request an appeal if BCBSAZ Advantage denies:
+An appeal is a request from you, your representative, or your doctor if you disagree with a coverage or payment decision made by BCBSAZ.
+For example, you can request an appeal if BCBSAZ denies:

 - A request for a health care service, supply, item, or prescription drug that you think you should be able to get.

 - A request for payment of a health care service, supply, item, or prescription drug you already got.

 - A request to change the amount you must pay for a health care service, supply, item, or prescription drug.

 You can also request an appeal if BCBSAZ stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.

 You, your representative, or your doctor must file a written standard or expedited (fast) request, or you may file a request by telephone.
 See "How do I file a grievance or request an appeal" below.